sougata-github/TypeScript/readme.md

 ## Bad behaviour of objects

-When the function is called with an optional value, it throws an error, but an object is created with an optional value and assigned to a variable.
-Then, on calling the function with that variable, no error is thrown.
+When a function is called with an optional parameter, it throws an error.
+However, if an object with an optional property is created and assigned to a variable, calling the function with that variable does not result in an error.

 Example: